WillCodeForCats/solaredge-modbus-multi/README.md

 * Connects locally using Modbus/TCP - no cloud dependencies.
 * Informational sensor for device and its attributes
 * Supports status and error reporting sensors.
-* User friendly configuration through Config Flow.
+* User friendly: Config Flow, Options, Repair Issues, and Reconfiguration.

 Read about more features on the wiki: [WillCodeForCats/solaredge-modbus-multi/wiki](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki)